 PACIFIC, CARIBBEAN, EASTERN & SOUTHERN AFRICA, WESTERN & CENTRAL AFRICA

-The BIOPAMA grant-making facility, the “Action Component” was launched in 2019 with two calls for proposals for two different types of grants: one medium (June 2019) and respectively one small technical grant (December 2019).
+The BIOPAMA grant-making facility, the “Action Component” was launched in 2019 with two calls for proposals for two different types of grants: one for medium grants (June 2019) and one for small technical grants (December 2019).
 2020 will bring new types of calls for proposals and opportunities for projects on the ground for Africa, the Caribbean and the Pacific.

 207 organisations from all the African, Caribbean and Pacific regions have expressed interest and submitted proposals for the 2019 Medium Grants call.
 Senegal, Sierra Leone, Cameroon, the Democratic Republic of the Congo, Kenya, Rwanda, Zambia, Namibia, Madagascar, Belize, Jamaica, Dominican Republic, Kiribati and Solomon Islands are the countries that will benefit from the first round of the projects that will be financed by the BIOPAMA Action Component – Medium Grants.